 Future sales by us or by our existing stockholders of substantial amounts of our common stock in the public market, or the perception that these sales may occur, could cause the market price of our common stock to decline.
 This could also impair our ability to raise additional capital in the future through the sale of our equity securities.
 Under our second amended and restated certificate of incorporation, we are authorized to issue up to 200,000,000 shares of common stock, of which approximately 26,664,000 shares of common stock are outstanding as of August 1, 2010.
-In addition, the Company has approximately 2,960,000 shares of common stock or the effect, if any, that future sales and issuances of sha res of our common stock, or the perception of such sales or issuances, would have on the market price of our common stock.
+In addition, the Company has approximately 2,960,000 shares of common stock underlying stock options that are outstanding as of August 1, 2010.
+We cannot predict the size of future issuances of our common stock or the effect, if any, that future sales and issuances of shares of our common stock, or the perception of such sales or issuances, would have on the market price of our common stock.